Where Does Procurement Belong in the Organizational Hierarchy?

 - How will this help assure continuity of supply?

-In terms of organizational hierarchy, this reporting line is significantly less influential than other organizations where procurement reports directly to the CFO or CEO.
+In organizations where supply chain continuity is a major priority, procurement may find itself reporting to the Head of Supply Chain.
+This person typically reports to the COO.
+This reporting line is significantly less influential than other organizations where procurement reports directly to the CFO or CEO.